-7.1 COST OF POOR OUALITY
+7.1 COST OF POOR QUALITY

 There will be a minimum Cost of Poor-Quality administrative fee of \$500 that may be assessed for each occurrence of non-conforming material.
 The supplier is entitled to dispute any charges with the Mercury Marine Category Buyer.
-Disputes must be submitted in writing through letter, fax, or e-mail.
+Disputes must be submitted in writing.